Glooscap First Nation: Financial controversies

 In 2010, controversy erupted in the news media and on the reserve when it was revealed that band councillors of the tiny community each earn between $210,000 and $260,000 a year and one councillor earned almost a million dollars one fiscal year, after selling a lucrative business on the reserve.
 Shirley Clarke, Chief of the reserve, defended the council's high salaries saying they work hard and their responsibilities are vast.
 Some native organizations have defended the salaries saying they include legitimate expenses.

-In 2015, a staff member was charged with theft of more than $160,000 from a community-owned business.
+In 2015, a staff member.
+Robin Joy Connell, was charged with theft of more than $160,000 from a community-owned business.
 The staff member was the manager of the gas station and gaming centre and was taking funds from the business's safe and depositing the funds into her personal account.
 The ex-manager was sentenced to two years in prison and to pay back $120,000.